-When Scott Keyes graduated from college, he knew two things — that he would never be rich and that he wanted to see as much of the world as possible.
-Although most people told him that a lack of funds would preclude frequent international travel, he figured there had to be a solution.
+When Scott Keyes graduated from college, he knew two things: that he would never be rich, and that he wanted to see as much of the world as possible.
+Although most people told him that a lack of funds would preclude frequent international travel, he knew there had to be a solution.

 He threw himself into learning everything he could about flight pricing.
 Before long, he understood airfare patterns fairly well, and he began connecting with an online community of fellow cheap-flight hunters.